NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 3. Select `Choose an existing template` and `Upload a template file`.
 4. Click `Choose file` and select the `cloudformation.yaml` file you downloaded in step 1.
 5. Click `Next` and fill in the parameters presented on the next page.
 The parameters are:
     - `Stack name` - The name of the CloudFormation stack.
-Note this name is also used as a base name for some of the resources that are created, to make them unique, so you must keep this string under 25 characters so the resource names don't exceed their name length limit.
+Note this name is also used as a base name for some of the resources that are created, to make them unique, so you must keep this string under 25 characters, so the resource names don't exceed their name length limit.
     - `SNStopic` - The SNS Topic name where CloudWatch will send alerts to.
 Note that since CloudWatch can't send messages to an SNS topic residing in a different region, it is assumed that the SNS topic, with the same name, will exist in all the regions where alarms are to be created.
     - `accountId` - The AWS account ID associated with the SNS topic.
 This is only used to compute the ARN to the SNS Topic set above.
     - `customerId` - This is optional.
 If provided the string entered is included in the description of every alarm created.